Remaining

 Statue of Liberty

-Statue of liberty of a man with wings on his head, these wings are white doves of peace, this is an international symbol and the personification of peace and freedom.
-This man holds them above his head as a kind of prize because freedom is priceless and important in this society.
+A statue of a man with wings atop his head, these wings formed by white doves of peace, represents an international emblem and the embodiment of freedom and harmony.
+The man elevates them above his head as a cherished reward, for in this society, freedom is both invaluable and essential.

 VT-Wonen